ftripier/spookyc/README.md

 1. Sweaty
 2. Relatively new to OCaml
 3. Screaming
+4. Veiny

-In order to protect our practitioners from the rank OCaml amateurity of our researchers (over 200 compiler warnings.
-Sorry Jane Street!) we've provided a docker-based workflow.
-Simply run `docker-compose up` in the repo directory and you should find a scary binary by the name of `spooky.native`.
-Steel yourself for the overwhelming senselessness of fear and run `./spooky.native examples/hell_world.spooky` to test it out.
+In order to protect our practitioners from the rank OCaml-building amateurity of our researchers we've provided a docker-based workflow.
+Provided you have a relatively modern version of docker installed, you may brace yourself against the overwhelming senselessness of fear and run `./docker-compile.sh examples/hell_world.spooky` to test out an example (the first time will run a bit slow due to building the docker image and the aforementioned OCaml-building amateurism - over 200 compiler warnings, sorry Jane Street!).

+`docker-compile.sh` will build and persist a docker image dubbed `spookybox` (don't go in there!), and can be run on any spooky file you desire.
+This very repo helpfully contains a decent amount of source files in the `examples` subdirectory.